Yellowstone and Grand Teton Wildlife Discovery

 Kerri Martin (Staff)

 Arriving in Jackson was extremely exciting as I was ready to start my two day adventure with Jackson Hole Wildlife Safari's taking in both Teton and Yellowstone National Parks.
-The best time of year for such sightings without the summer crowds has to be Spring and Autumn and I travelled out in mid-October.
+The best time of year for such sightings without the summer crowds has to be Spring and Fall and I traveled out in mid-October.

 The following is a short synopsis of day one of wildlife viewing and exploring on our two day safari;